wiris/html-integrations/packages/mathtype-froala/README.md

 # MathType for Froala Version 2

-> This package is for froala Version 2 which is discontinued.
-If you're using Froala Version 3 and above, use [@wiris/mathtype-froala3](https://www.npmjs.com/package/@wiris/mathtype-froala3) package.

 Type and handwrite mathematical notation with MathType.

 Easily include quality math equations in your documents and digital content.

+> **Note**: This package supports Froala V2 which is currently discontinued.
+If you're using Froala V3 or above, download [@wiris/mathtype-froala3](https://www.npmjs.com/package/@wiris/mathtype-froala3) package, instead.

 ## Table of Contents